The index of a pair of pure states and the interacting integer quantum Hall effect: Integer Quantum Hall Effect

 \begin{rem} One may wonder if the abstract index could also find some relevance for the fractional quantum Hall effect.
-We believe that it may be the case in following situation, which is similar to the quantization argument in~\cite{Categories}: Even if the initial state is not invertible, it may be that the flux insertion operation becomes inner after $q$ units of quantum flux have been inserted.
-If this is the case, the arguments above yield a fractional Hall conductance of the form $\frac{n}{q}$. \end{rem}
+We believe that it may be the case in the following situation, which is similar to the quantization argument in~\cite{Categories}: Even if the initial state is not invertible, it may be that the flux insertion operation becomes inner after $q$ units of quantum flux have been inserted.
+If this is the case, the arguments above yield a fractional Hall conductance of the form $\frac{n}{q}$.
+It should be noted that in such a framework there is no prediction about the possible fractions one may obtain, see \cite{frohlich1991large}. \end{rem}